SuperOfficeDocs/superoffice-docs/docs/apps/activate/helper-application.md

 ---
+title: Helper for private applications
-title: helper_application
+uid: helper_application
 description: Helper for private applications
 author: {github-id}
 keywords:
 so.topic: guide
-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud           # cloud or onsite
+so.envir: cloud
-so.client: online               # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Helper for private applications

-Most custom (private) applications struggle getting started due to the bare minimum requirements.
+Most custom (private) applications struggle to get started due to the bare minimum requirements.

-The biggest hurdles most private applications have include:
+The biggest hurdles most private applications have, include:

-* understanding the requirement to conduct an interactive installation
+* Understanding the requirement to conduct an interactive installation
-* setup a website to handle the redirect URL
+* Setting up a website to handle the redirect URL

 ## Required interactive installation